Should I bring a personal computer to Calvin?

-Desktop Productivity - The standard suite of office productivity software at Calvin is Microsoft Office suite, which includes word processing (Word), spreadsheet (Excel), and presentation software (PowerPoint).
-For the 2012-2013 school year, Calvin lab and classroom computers will have Office 2010 (PC) or Office 2011 (Mac) installed.
-If you have Office 2003 or earlier installed on your computer, you will need to download a compatibility pack in order to view Office 2007/8 and Office 2010/11 documents properly.
+Office Productivity - The standard suite of office productivity software at Calvin is Microsoft Office suite, which includes word processing (Word), spreadsheet (Excel), and presentation software (PowerPoint).
+Calvin lab and classroom computer have Microsoft Office installed.
 If you are going to purchase any software with your new computer, Microsoft Office (with Word, PowerPoint and Excel at minimum) is the one that we recommend.
-The latest versions are Office 2010 for PC and Office 2011 for Mac.
 When you buy a new computer, you often have the option of purchasing this software as part of the bundle; however, the Calvin Campus Store usually offers a discount for students.
-You can purchase this from the Campus Store when you arrive at the beginning of the school year or when you are visiting for Passport.
+You can purchase this from the Campus Store when you arrive at the beginning of the school year or when you are visiting for PASSPORT orientation.

-Web Browser - In order to access Calvin's Web resources, you need a Web browser and either ResNet service or access to an Internet Service Provider (ISP).
+Web Browser - In order to access Calvin's Web resources, you need a Web browser and Internet access.
 The browsers currently used on Calvin's campus are Microsoft Internet Explorer (PC), Mozilla Firefox (PC and Mac), Google Chrome (PC and Mac), and Safari (Mac).
-You may also need to install browser plug-ins such as Adobe Acrobat, Shockwave or Flash.
+You may also need to install browser plug-ins such as Adobe Acrobat or Flash.
 Internet browsers and all the listed plug-ins are available free online.

-email - Your Calvin email is accessible from any standard Web browser at https://mail.students.calvin.edu.
-No additional software is necessary though you may use third party e-mail clients to connect to your StudentMail.
+Email - Your Calvin email is accessible from any standard Web browser at mail.students.calvin.edu.
+No additional software is necessary though you may use third party email clients to connect to your StudentMail.
 Please refer to the instructions provided by Gmail.

-Academic Software - CIT does not provide any software to students other than Symantec Endpoint 12 (antivirus).
+Academic Software - CIT does not provide any software to students.
 Some of the software applications used in classes may be available for you to purchase from the Campus Store.
-If you are a Computer Science, Engineering, or Information Systems major you may have access to Microsoft software and operating systems through MSDN (contact the Computer Science department).
+If you are a Computer Science, Engineering, or Information Systems major you may have access to Microsoft software through the DreamSpark program (contact the Computer Science department for details).

 back to top